Magnetic Field Detection Using a Two-Qubit System Under Noisy Heisenberg Interaction: Dynamics in presence of magnetic field

 By comparing Eq.~\ref{RP_m} with Eq.~\ref{RP}, we observe a clear difference in the behavior of the return probability with and without the magnetic field.
-At higher times $t$, when a magnetic field is present, the return probability, denoted as $P_R(\overline{\rho_m(t)})$, exhibits oscillatory behavior, while in the absence of a magnetic field, the return probability, denoted as $P_R(\overline{\rho(t)})$, remains almost stationary.
+At higher times $t$, when a magnetic field is present, the return probability, denoted by $P_R(\overline{\rho_m(t)})$, exhibits oscillatory behavior, while in the absence of a magnetic field, the return probability, denoted as $P_R(\overline{\rho(t)})$, remains almost stationary.
 Specifically, with the magnetic field, we see a non-damping oscillatory term $\frac{1}{8}\cos(4mt)$ in $P_R(\overline{\rho_m(t)})$, where the oscillations continue without fading over time.
 In contrast, the oscillations of $P_R(\overline{\rho(t)})$ in the absence of the magnetic field decay exponentially.
 Noise causes decoherence but does not affect the \({{\frac{1}{8}\cos(4mt)}}\) term of the magnetic-field-induced oscillations, allowing for robust magnetic field detection.
 However, note that the \({{\cos(2mt)}}\) component of the magnetic-field-induced oscillations is damped by decoherence.
 Additionally, the frequency of the non-damping oscillations is $4m$, which is directly proportional to the magnetic field strength $m$.
-This relationship allows us to determine the magnetic field strength by measuring the frequency of the non-damping oscillations in the return probability.
-On the other hand, it is not possible to use the $l_1$-norm to measure the magnetic field strength, as both $l_1(\overline{\rho(t)})$ and $l_1(\overline{\rho_m(t)})$ are identical, regardless of the presence or absence of the magnetic field.
+This relationship allows us to determine the magnetic field strength by measuring the frequency of the non-damping oscillations in the return probability. {We see in Fig.~\ref{compare} that for sufficiently large times (\( t > 10 \)), the term \( \frac{1}{2}\cos(2mt)\cos(4t)e^{-8\epsilon^2 t^2} \) of Eq.~\ref{RP_m} becomes negligible, effectively approximating to zero.
+As a result, the period of oscillation \( T \) is primarily determined by the term \( \cos(4mt) \), yielding \( T \approx \frac{2\pi}{4m} \).
+For a field strength \( m = 1 \), this simplifies to \( T \approx \frac{\pi}{2} \).} On the other hand, it is not possible to use the $l_1$-norm to measure the magnetic field strength, as both $l_1(\overline{\rho(t)})$ and $l_1(\overline{\rho_m(t)})$ are identical, regardless of the presence or absence of the magnetic field.\\ {Coherence fundamentally refers to the preservation of quantum superposition along the computational or measurement basis.
+In our work, decoherence signifies the breakdown of the quantum superposition of the initial state in the \(\sigma_z\) basis.
+Due to the influence of the assumed quasi-static charge noise, the coherence of the maximally coherent initial state decreases but does not fully vanish during the dynamics.} Even at $t=\infty$, the state retains a non-zero coherence according to Eq.~\ref{eq12} and Eq.~\ref{eq19}.
+The residual coherence indicates that while the noise disrupts the purity and superposition of the initial state along the computational basis, transforming it into a mixed state, {it} does not drive the state to a maximally decohered mixed state.
+Fig.~\ref{compare} illustrates the dynamics of the \( l_1 \)-norm and return probability, both in the presence and absence of an external magnetic field, governed by the noisy Heisenberg exchange interaction Hamiltonian.